ShikshitRana/expense-tracker/README.md

 # expense-tracker
+A simple expense tracker web app made using reactjs.
-Track your day to day expenses by adding in the app.
-App will track your expenditure and will provide a month wise graphical representation of your expenditure.
+Track your day-to-day expenses by adding to the web app.
+The app will track your expenditure and will provide a month-wise graphical representation of your expenditure.

 Link of the app - https://expense-tracker-app-89a53.web.app/